 I published the article Early in January 2023 and before February, this post already gets up to 80 clicks a day.

-So not only does this article perform better than the earlier example, but it’s also much younger.
+Not only does this post perform better than the earlier example, but it’s also much younger.

-You can actually see the problem with this article already in the above chart.
-As you can see, the clicks have gone down for the past month or so.
+But as you can see, the clicks have already gone down for the past month or so.

-This is because other people have realized the small amount of competition.
-Now, there are dozens of reviews of the tool.
+This is because there are now dozens of reviews of the tool.
 Some of those sites outrank me because they are a bigger authority in the niche.

 So even though the rankings came quickly, this article is not good in the long run.